Rust in the Linux Kernel: First Steps and Controversies

 Conclusion

 Rust in the Linux kernel is already a technical reality, not an academic experiment.
 The next few years will decide whether the experiment scales — whether the community finds a way to integrate two cultures and two languages without collapsing under the weight of change.
-The bet makes sense long-term, but the path is more social than technical.
+The bet makes sense long-term for reducing the memory-bug surface in new drivers, but the path is more social than technical.